Snapmaker/Snapmaker-English-Writing-Style-Guide/The Complete Guide (EN).md

 * You can conduct a check on the machine.
 * Please turn your machine off and on.
-* Make sure the Heated Bed is clean and there isn't any dust or dirt on it before you place the Print Sheet.
+* Make sure the heated bed is clean and there isn't any dust or dirt on it before you place the print sheet.
 * If you find the edges of the captured image are not aligned, you shall click **Calibration** to manually calibrate the camera.
-* Snapmaker modular 3D printers are ideal choice for beginners who are just getting started, hobbyists who prefer more customized options, as well as engineers and designers who want to make large objects or accurate parts with outstanding print / engrave / cut / carve quality.
+* Snapmaker Modular 3-in-1 3D Printers are ideal choice for beginners who are just getting started, hobbyists who prefer more customized options, as well as engineers and designers who want to make large objects or accurate parts with outstanding print / engrave / cut / carve quality.

 Instead, say:

 * Check the machine.
 * Restart your machine.
-* Make sure the Heated Bed is contamination-free before you place the Print Sheet.
+* Make sure the heated bed is contamination-free before you place the print sheet.
 * If the edges of the captured image are not aligned, click **Calibration** to manually calibrate the camera.
-* Snapmaker modular 3D printer is the ideal choice for beginners, hobbyists who are into customization, as well as engineers and designers who want to make large objects or accurate parts with outstanding quality.
+* Snapmaker Modular 3-in-1 3D Printer is the ideal choice for beginners, hobbyists who are into customization, as well as engineers and designers who want to make large objects or accurate parts with outstanding quality.

 Don't use expressions that are already ubiquitous in Chinese.
 It's likely they will appear redundant in English as well when translated.
 These expressions include: